 - On your Mac, check “Allow your Apple Watch to unlock your Mac” This option is located in System & Preferences.
 Click Apple Menu & then System Preferences and then finally Security & Privacy.

-Fixes for Macbook unable to communicate with your Apple Watch
+Fixes for Macbook unable to unlock or communicate with your Apple Watch

 Check Your WiFi